How to get grade 9s in GCSE Science

 Step 3 - Practise 📝

 This is the next step once you have revised a topic.
 Students often find applying their knowledge difficult and the exams will have a lot of application questions.
 The best way to get good at these is to practise.
-You can use exam questions from a revision guide or from your teacher.
-There are also a lot of websites that give you questions by topic.
-A quick search will help you find these but some popular ones are, physics and maths tutor or save my exams.
+Use topic tests and past papers.
 Practising is very important - it gives you an idea of key terminology to use, what questions are asking you to do and also how to be concise.

 Step 4 - Review 📈

-If you carefully follow these four steps, there is little doubt you will get better and using a little and often approach is going to be the best way.
+If you carefully follow these four steps, you will get better and using a little and often approach is going to be the best way.

-We can't end without giving you a ready made system for doing the above.
+Nevermind, here is a free, ready made system for doing the above.
 The spreadsheet has titles, links, check boxes and a notes section to help take the work out of building a revision tracking system.
 Grab a copy that has all of the below for AQA GCSE Biology, Chemistry and Physics!
-You own central place to plan and do your revision*. 👊🏼
+You own central place to plan and do your revision*.

 A google spreadsheet - click 'copy' when prompted and rename as you wish.